madebygrant/kin-menu/README.md

 ### create

-Create and render the menu.
+Create and render the menu

 `kin.create();`